tbunitrade/laravel-api-gateway/README.md

 #laravel
-api to test architecture on interface work with DTO , no db need for this.
+API to test architecture on the interface<be> work on API routes based on DTO, we do not need models and migrations so no DB is needed for these tools.

 #3 endpoint with get
 #1 endpoint for post